RayanEncarnacion/FormValidation-react/README.md

 # Form Validation  -  React

+<a href="https://validation-rayan-react.netlify.app/" target="blank">LIVE APP</a> <br>

-This is just a practice project to learn how to use useForm (React Hook) and yup (Validation library) to come up with a nice UX while validating all the data provided by the user.
+This is just a practice project to learn how to validate data provided by the user while maintaining a nice UX.

 ## How I build this?